EOSC-synergy/sqaaas-docs/docs/pipeline_as_a_service/the_3_step_process.md

 credentials and environment customization.

 ##### Credentials
-Credentials are used whenever the pipeline is required to access an external service that enforces authentication, such as private code repositories or push-permissions to container registries.
+Credentials (`Add Credentials` section) are used whenever the pipeline is required to access an external service that enforces authentication, such as private code repositories or push-permissions to container registries.

-Since the current implementation of the SQAaaS relies on Jenkins CI, the [type of credentials are those supported by this technology] (https://www.jenkins.io/doc/book/using/using-credentials/).
+Since the current implementation of the SQAaaS uses the JePL library for the pipeline definition, which in turn relies on Jenkins CI, the [type of credentials are those supported by this latter technology] (https://www.jenkins.io/doc/book/using/using-credentials/).
 As a result, ***the credential identifier to be used has to be previously defined in Jenkins*** before being used in this section.
 This is a limitation